tmorehouse/hashids.vba/README.md

 - `number = hid.Decode(hash)`

     Decode a hash string into its number (or numbers.)
-Returns either a a single number, an array of numbers if it decrypted a set, or vbNull if given bad input.
+Returns either a a single number, an array of numbers if it decrypted a set, or Null if given bad input.
 You should use a variable of type Variant for receiving the return value(s).